 As you all know, the GDPR laws apply to all organizations that process the personal data of EU citizens, even when not operating in the EU territory.
+This includes all form data you collect with the forms and surveys you build using our form builder.
 Since most web forms are designed to collect personal information, you need to make the forms compliant.
 This is a mandatory requirement for any company that has access to personal data.

 The GDPR laws protect personal information such as names, phone numbers, addresses, and locations.

 - Allow users to correct and/or update their own data.
 Enable the edit submission feature.